a-hoffmann/swalog/content/about.md

 Brit/Swiss living in Singapore, writing about technology, travel, and observations in general.

-Creating this blog as a way of learning how to make one without too many moving parts and dependencies that I don't master.
+Creating this blog as a way of learning how to make one from scratch, without too many moving parts and dependencies that are outside of my control.

-It's also just to express myself a little, forming my opinions and impressions, and sharing these for discussion.
+It's also just to express myself a little, forming my opinions and impressions, and sharing these for to be read and somehow discussed.

 Looking forward to the experience!